phlowers/mechaphlowers/docs/user_guide/ug_parameter_15_degrees.md

 In order to find this root, we use a Newton-Raphson method.
 However, since the required precision for this computation is not very high and the initial guess $p_0$ is already close to the true value, performing only one iteration of the Newton-Raphson method is sufficient.

-The Newton-Raphson update formula is given by:
+The Newton-Raphson update formula is:

 $p_1 = p_0 - \frac{\delta(p_0)}{\delta'(p_0)}$